chrisdecker/CSC220/Assignment_06/exercises.rst

 5. List at least five properties defined in the AbstractButton class.

+    CONTENT_AREA_FILLED_CHANGED_PROPERTY
+        Identifies a change to having the button paint the content area.
+    DISABLED_ICON_CHANGED_PROPERTY
+        Identifies a change to the icon used when the button has been disabled.
+    DISABLED_SELECTED_ICON_CHANGED_PROPERTY
+        Identifies a change to the icon used when the button has been disabled and selected.
+    FOCUS_PAINTED_CHANGED_PROPERTY
+        Identifies a change to having the border highlighted when focused, or not.
+    HORIZONTAL_ALIGNMENT_CHANGED_PROPERTY
+        Identifies a change in the button's horizontal alignment.

 6. How do you create a label named "Address"?
 How do you change the name on a label?
 How do you set an icon in a label?